Table of contents

 Evidentiary Standard: The preponderance of the evidence standard is used in determining whether or not a respondent charged with an allegation of sexual misconduct is responsible for a violation.
 The respondent is presumed not responsible for any violation unless responsibility is established by a conscientious and rational judgment on the whole record indicating it is more likely than not the alleged behavior occurred.

-Administrative Hearing Goals are: a) to allow both the claimant and the respondent the opportunity to present their experiences, discuss the investigative report, and to ask questions pertinent to the incident(s) in question; b) to have the matter considered and decided by an impartial panel; and c) to determine whether a violation of University Standards of Conduct has occurred and if so, determine appropriate sanctions.
+Administrative Hearing Goals are: a) to allow both the claimant and the respondent the opportunity to discuss the investigative report, and to ask questions pertinent to the incident(s) in question; b) to have the matter considered and decided by an impartial panel; and c) to determine whether a violation of University Standards of Conduct has occurred and if so, determine appropriate sanctions.

 Administrative Hearing Rights